SearchingSteve/QAP2-DBProgramming-Sem3/README.md

 - Retrieves product names and quantities for specific orders.
 - Retrieves all orders placed by a specific customer, including product IDs and quantities.

-## Testing

-For detailed information on the testing process for both systems, please refer to the [TestNotes.md](pgAdmin4Test/TestNotes.md) file located in the `pgAdmin4Test` folder.

 ## License